ivanasaberon/uCampAcademia/Akademia.Docs/docs/modules.md

 ### Student

 Students are persons who are primary enrolled and are already admitted in a school program or course.
-Each student has its own unique student number for easy distinction.
+Each student has their own unique student number for easy distinction.

 A student category shows Regular or Irregular based on the subjects they are currently enrolled in.
 To understand the distinction between regualr and Irregular, refer to Workflows.
 Regular Vs. Irregular.